 We Handle the Rebate Paperwork

-The Cooling Company submits NV Energy rebate applications for every qualifying installation we perform in Las Vegas, Henderson, and North Las Vegas.
+The Cooling Company coordinates NV Energy PowerShift rebates for every qualifying installation we perform in Las Vegas, Henderson, and North Las Vegas.
 You choose the system; we handle the paperwork.
+The rebate shows as a discount on your invoice.

 Call (702) 567-0707 or request a free quote to see your total savings with rebates included.